Looking to get discovered, connect with other artists, or just express your artistic talents online? Become a YouTube cover sensation!

 While the topic is intricate, here are the basics of the legal issues around covering the work of other artists.
 First of all, it’s likely that most cover artists you see on YouTube are not jumping through all of the correct legal hoops.
 However, even people who avoid getting the right licenses for songs may still have their YouTube income claimed by the owner of the original copyright.

 Because you’re not creating a sound recording to sell, you don’t need what’s called a mechanical license.
 That type of license is only important when you’re going to distribute your own version of previously published material.
 However, to stay in the clear, you technically need a sync license, which gives you the right to use someone else’s published song synchronized with your own video images.
-A sync license is granted by the publisher of the original song.
+The publisher of the original song can grant you a sync license.
 Important note – these can be hard to get!

 So, what’s the work-around?
 YouTube has its own system to identify content that’s already been published called the Content ID system.
 If YouTube sees that your video content contains copyrighted material, the system automatically places a claim on your material on behalf of the publisher.
-Some or all of the ad revenue you make may be paid to the rights holder, not you.
-Once your content has been tagged by YouTube, the publisher may do nothing, they may ask you to stop, or they may choose to place advertising before or after your content for their own income.
+The rights holder may receive some or all of the ad revenue, not you.
+SOnce your content has been tagged by YouTube, the publisher may do nothing, they may ask you to stop, or they may choose to place advertising before or after your content for their own income.

 As mentioned above, this is a complex issue.
 We recommend you dig more deeply into YouTube’s Content ID system before you post your first cover, so you know how it works and what to expect.

-Your biggest hurdle to getting started as a potential YouTube cover star?
+What is your biggest hurdle to becoming a potential YouTube cover star?
 Inertia!
 It’s easy to get overwhelmed with all of the to-dos outlined above, but don’t let that stand in your way.
 Each day is a new opportunity to begin.
 Many successful YouTubers started out with few followers and just a post a week.

 To jumpstart your future, identify what you need – equipment, education, support – and take one step in that direction now.
 Start a list of songs you might like to cover, other YouTube stars you enjoy, and ideas of how to execute your vision.Whether you post daily or just weekly, a consistent posting schedule helps to generate consistent followers.
 Click To Tweet